 ACTING STYLES AND DIRECTING

 THEATRE 2.
 In this class, you'll first learn the history and ideas used by both Greek and Shakespearean theatre, as well as perform scenes from both eras.
-At the end of the first semester, you will start performing different scenes from a single full length play chosen by your teacher.
-For the entire Second semester, each individual student will begin directing their own chosen scene from a full length play.
+At the end of the first semester, you will start performing different scenes from a single full-length play chosen by your teacher.
+For the entire second semester, each individual student will begin directing their own chosen scene from a full-length play.
 You will not be performing in your scene, but instead plan your set, music, props, then appoint chosen actors to your will.
-And after everyone is done directing, begin your monologue final.
+And after everyone is done directing, you will begin your monologue final.

 THEATRE 3.
 In this class you will focus on character development, script analysis, scoring, and technique.
 You will first perform your monologue from Acting Styles and Directing, and then you will begin Shakespeare monologues and scenes.
 After those, you will begin performing contemporary scenes, then move on to performing scenes from All in the Timing.
 In the second semester, you will start advanced directing and performing throughout to the end of the year.